ad-lightning/tags-ios-sdk-sample-app/README.md

 ### Manual download

-Download and unzip the SDK framework and copy the `Boltive.xcframework` into your Xcode project.
+Download and unzip the SDK framework and drag and drop the `boltive-ios-sdk.xcframework` into your Xcode project.

 ## Google Ad Manager